cedadev/nlds-client/_sources/installation.rst.txt

 #.
 Activate your new virtual environment: |br|
    ``source ~/nlds-client/bin/activate``

 #.
+It is a good idea to upgrade your version of pip - otherwise some modules may fail to install: |br|
+   ``pip install --upgrade pip``

+#.
 Install the nlds-client package from github: |br|
    ``pip install git+https://github.com/cedadev/nlds-client.git``